RoboSDK/Flow/README.md

 <a name="1-2-communication"></a>
 ### Communication
 Each of these functions are connected to each other through a `channel`.
-Each channel needs to have at least one producer and one receiver on the other end.
-A transformer doubles as a producer and receiver, so a path through the network may look something like this
+Each channel needs to have at least one publisher and one receiver on the other end.
+A transformer doubles as a publisher and receiver, so a path through the network may look something like this

-`{()->A , (A)->B, (B)->C, (C)}` This network contains a producer, two transformers, and a receiver.
+`{()->A , (A)->B, (B)->C, (C)}` This network contains a publisher, two transformers, and a receiver.
 It is complete and and closed.
 There will be three channels in between; each with its own channel name.
 If no channel name is provided, then an empty string will be used; you can think of this as a *global channel*.

 A global channel is a channel that is available globally for that specific message type.
 Publishing an `int` without a channel name will publish to the global `int` channel.

-**Not yet implemented**: At the moment channels use a multi-producer scheme, so if only one producer exists in that channel, then it is inefficient due to synchronization of atomics.
-There will be a way to make channels that are single producer single receiver in the future.
+**Not yet implemented**: At the moment channels use a multi-publisher scheme, so if only one publisher exists in that channel, then it is inefficient due to synchronization of atomics.
+There will be a way to make channels that are single publisher single receiver in the future.
 These will be done by tightly linking multiple functions and generating private channels that are inaccessible through the main network.
 Think of it as creating a subnet within the network.

 Each of the functions in the network will begin and start to process data and eventually reach a frequency.

 Looking at the original example: `{()->A , (A)->B, (B)->C, (C)}`

-At t0 the two transformers and receiver at the end will be waiting for messages and the producer will begin to produce data.
+At t0 the two transformers and receiver at the end will be waiting for messages and the publisher will begin to publish data.
 This could be through a network socket that has no local dependencies (e.g. sensor data).

-At t1 The first transformer receives the first message and transforms it, and at the same time the producer begins producing a second piece of data.
+At t1 The first transformer receives the first message and transforms it, and at the same time the publisher begins producing a second piece of data.

 This keeps going until all 4 functions are constantly communicating information to the final receiver with some